szabgab/perlmaven.com/sites/en/pages/how-to-sort-a-hash-of-hashes-by-value.md

 `$a` and `$b` are the standard place-holders of `sort`.
 For each comparison they will hold two keys from the list.
-In order to compare the <b>Position</b> value of two elements we need to access them using `$a` and `$b` and compare the numerical(!) values using the spaceship-operator (`<=>`).
+In order to compare the **Position** value of two elements we need to access them using `$a` and `$b` and compare the numerical(!) values using the spaceship-operator (`<=>`).